I-TECH-UW/OpenELIS-Global-2/docs/csbuild.md

 Make sure OE instances trust the cert (or better yet, the CA) for the Consolidated-server by loading them into their truststore.
 If the Consolidated-server is behind a load balancer that does ssl offloading, this means OE will need to trust the offloaders  cert or CA

 ## Configuring Projects

-Choose one or the other.
+Choose one or the other

 ### Quick Config Container(s):